-- 17.15 Where a supervisor allows the use of internal models to determine regulatory capital requirements, the supervisor requires the insurer to conduct a "calibration test" to demonstrate that the regulatory capital requirement determined by the internal model satisfies the specified modelling criteria. - 17.15.1 As part of a "calibration test", where an internal model is used for determining regulatory capital, the insurer should assess the extent to which the output produced by its internal model is consistent with the modelling criteria defined for regulatory capital purposes, and hence, confirm the validity of using its internal model for that purpose. - 17.15.2 The "calibration test" should be used by the insurer to demonstrate that the internal model is calibrated appropriately to allow a fair, unbiased estimate of the capital required for the particular level of confidence specified by the supervisor.
-Where an insurer uses different modelling criteria than those specified by the supervisor for regulatory capital purposes, it may need to recalibrate its model to the supervisor's modelling criteria to achieve this.
+- 17.15 Where the use of internal models to determine regulatory capital requirements is allowed, the supervisor requires the insurer to conduct a calibration test to demonstrate that the regulatory capital requirements determined by the internal model satisfies the specified modelling criteria. - 17.15.1 As part of the calibration test, where an internal model is used for determining regulatory capital requirements, the insurer should assess the extent to which the internal model results are consistent with the modelling criteria defined for regulatory capital purposes, and hence, confirm the validity of using its internal model for that purpose.

+17.15.2 The calibration test should be used by the insurer to demonstrate that the internal model is calibrated appropriately to allow a fair, unbiased estimate of the regulatory capital requirements for the particular level of confidence specified by the supervisor.
+Where an insurer's existing internal model uses different modelling criteria than those specified by the supervisor for regulatory capital requirements purposes, the insurer may need to recalibrate its model to the supervisor's modelling criteria to achieve this.